Spring Boot on GCP

 You need to create an Attestor, which is associated with the metadata of the an asymetric key pair that's used to sign and validate a signature for an image digest.

-A Note is a metadata entry in Google Container Analysis and is required when associating with an Attestor.
+A is a metadata entry in Google Container Analysis and is required when associating with an Attestor.
 An Attestation ultimately becomes an instance of a Note.

 PROJECT_ID=$(gcloud config get-value project)